sistemicorp/scripts/docs/source/lente_demo.rst

     docker pull sistemicorp/lente

-* Run **Lente** container - it doesn't matter which directory you are in
+* Run **Lente** container

+  * it doesn't matter which directory you are in.
+  * it is assumed Postgres is running on the same computer per above install

 ::

-    docker run -d --net lentenet -p 6595:6595 sistemicorp/lente
+    docker run -d -p 6595:6595 sistemicorp/lente

 * Open Google Chrome to